infogulch/caddy-zone-manager/README.md

 ## Limitations

-- **Sync on startup/reload only.** Continuous drift correction (a periodic re-sync interval) is a future enhancement, not in this release.
+- **Sync on startup/reload only.** Continuous drift correction (a periodic re-sync interval) is left as a future enhancement.
 - **No zone-file import**, DNSSEC management, or DANE/TLSA certificate-lifecycle automation.
 You can *publish* TLSA records via `rr`, but rollover timing is out of scope.
-- **Caddy protection policies are heuristic**, not an authoritative list of Caddy-managed records (see above).
+- **Caddy protection policies are heuristic**, open an issue if you run into any issues with these protection policies.
-- Record blocks must be **multi-line** (one record per line).

 ## License